CVN screenshot of plaintiff attorney Moshe Maimon delivering his opening statement in California

-CVN will webcast another closely-watched J&J talc case beginning Monday in New Jersey state court, where the company faces the unusual situation of defending punitive damages claims before a different jury than the one which awarded $37.3 million in compensatory damages to three women in September.
+CVN is currently webcasting another closely-watched J&J talc case that began Monday in New Jersey state court, where the company faces the unusual situation of defending punitive damages claims before a different jury than the one which awarded $37.3 million in compensatory damages to three women in September.

 That initial verdict came as part the first consolidated, multi-plaintiff trial (also webcast by CVN) involving mesothelioma-related talc claims against J&J. The jury returned the verdict after the presiding judge made the drastic decision to strike J&J’s entire closing argument, prompting vigorous but ultimately unsuccessful calls by the company’s attorneys for a mistrial.

 The California case is captioned O’Hagan v.
 Johnson & Johnson, case number RG19019699, in Alameda County Superior Court.